 - Tomatoes, spinach, eggplant

 - Fish and shellfish

 - Energy drinks

 - Black and green tea

 Need help identifying the root causes of your problems so you can fix them–correctly–once and for all?
-Learn more about my comprehensive integrative and functional gut healing program and book a free call to see if you’re a good fit.
+Learn more about my comprehensive integrative and functional gut healing program and book a strategy call to see if you’re a good fit.

 Histamine Intolerance Q&A